 }

 To set up authentication, you need to decide on the context to restrict.
 Among other choices, Nginx allows you to set restrictions on the server level or inside a specific location.
-In our example, we’ll restrict the entire document root with a location block, but you can modify this listing to only target a specific directory within the web space:
+In our example, we’ll restrict the entire document root with a location block, but you can modify this listing to only target a specific directory within the webspace

-directive to turn on authentication and to choose a realm name to be displayed to the user when prompting for credentials.
-We will use the auth_basic_user_file
+Within this location block, use the auth_basic directive to turn on authentication and to choose a realm name to be displayed to the user when prompting for credentials.
+We will use the auth_basic_user_file directive to point Nginx to the password file we created: /etc/nginx/sites-enabled/default

 server {